barryclark/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-7.md

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_7/set_vic_address.png)

 Now, instead of calling the register function, requestRefund is called.
-This will cause a underflow
+This will cause a underflow and requestRefund can be used to retrieve all the Ether.